SamitDharia/SmartCFDTradingAgent_Revolut/docs/LESSONS_LEARNED.md

 For applications that should be configured primarily by a local `.env` file, always use `load_dotenv(override=True)`.
 This makes the project more portable and eliminates a major source of "it works on my machine" problems by ensuring that the local configuration takes precedence over any potentially stale or incorrect system-level environment variables.
 ---

+### Health Checks and Startup Race Conditions

+**Date:** 2025-10-08

+**Problem:**
+After successfully retraining the model and fixing all core logic, the application would start in Docker but immediately report as unhealthy.
+The logs showed the health check endpoint (`/healthz`) returning `503 Service Unavailable` because the data feed was being flagged as anomalous at startup.

+**Root Cause:**
+This was a classic race condition.
+The health check server started at the same time as the main trading application.
+The first few data points fetched by the `DataLoader` were sometimes incomplete or had unusual values (e.g., zero volume) right as the market opened or the bot first connected.
+The `has_anomalous_data` check was too strict and immediately flagged the data feed as unhealthy.
+This caused a cascading failure where the application was marked as down before it had a chance to stabilize and fetch a clean data set.

+**Solution:**
+A 60-second startup grace period was implemented in the `health_server.py`.
+During this initial period, the `/healthz` endpoint will always return a `200 OK` status, regardless of the underlying component health.
+This gives the `DataLoader` and other components enough time to initialize, connect, and fetch a stable stream of data before health monitoring begins in earnest.

+**Lesson:**
+Health checks for complex, multi-component systems must account for startup and initialization time.
+A "grace period" is a common and effective pattern to prevent transient, startup-related issues from triggering false-positive health check failures.
+This makes the system more resilient and prevents it from being prematurely terminated by an orchestrator (like Kubernetes or Docker Swarm) in a production environment.
+---

 ### Unit Testing & Mocking Complexity

 **Date:** 2025-10-08